pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client**

 Get the statuses of all pumps at the site.
-The client needs to make sure that all pump states have been transmitted with PUMP notifications before he can send an OK to conclude the PUMPS request.
+The client needs to make sure that all pump states have been transmitted with PUMP notifications before they can send an OK to conclude the PUMPS request.
 In case of an error the client returns an ERR message.

 Arguments: **None**